nefedov-yury/new_paradox/README.md

      My short answer to both questions is no. Syntax highlighting colors are not required, but they should not make the program or text difficult to understand.
-It seems to me that in this context the color highlighting resembles calligraphy.
+It seems to me that in this context, the color highlighting resembles calligraphy.

-     However, some people do not like syntax highlighting and there are some good reasons for that, such as in the article [*A case against syntax highlighting*](
+     However, some people do not like syntax highlighting, and there are some good reasons for that, such as in the article [*A case against syntax highlighting*](
      https://www.linusakesson.net/programming/syntaxhighlighting/
      ) by Linus Åkesson.

-     _An example is the nice monochrome 'quiete.vim' theme, which is part of the vim 9.1 color scheme set._
+     _An example is the nice monochrome 'quiete.vim' theme, which is part of the Vim 9.1 color scheme set._

    * How many colors should a good theme have?
-Is not it better to use fewer colors, but with better readability for each?
+Is it not better to use fewer colors, but with better readability for each?

      I like the minimalist style, but it's hard to follow.
-     I use vim for C, C++, make/cmake, Python, LaTeX, shell scripts, emails, and God knows what else.
-I used eight colors for syntax highlighting.
+     I use Vim for C, C++, make/cmake, Python, LaTeX, shell scripts, emails, and God knows what else.
+I used eight colors for syntax highlighting in the 'new_paradox' scheme.
 And my attempts to reduce the number of colors failed.

      _However, there are good minimalist themes, for example '4colors.vim' which uses only four colors for everything._